slub/ocrd_kitodo/docs/setup/enable-disable-modules.md

-Of the 3 main modules integrated here, while the OCR-D Manager is mandatory, the OCR-D Controller and Kitodo.Production are optional.
+Of the 3 main modules integrated here, while the OCR-D Manager is mandatory, the OCR-D Controller and Kitodo.Production are optional (i.e. the may be run independently/remotely standalone, or not at all).

 ## Compose profiles

-You can tell Docker Compose the following so-called **profiles**
+You can tell Docker Compose whether to enable (i.e. start and stop) or disable (i.e. ignore) their associated services, simply by selecting **profiles**:

-- `with-ocrd-controller` profile to enable module OCR-D Controller
+- `with-ocrd-controller` profile enables OCR-D Controller service
-- `with-kitodo-production` profile to enable module Kitodo.Production
+- `with-kitodo-production` profile enables all Kitodo.Production services

-whether to enable (i.e. start and stop) associated services.
-Without the use of these **profiles** only the services of OCR-D Manager module will be started.
+Without the use of these profiles, only the services of OCR-D Manager module will be run.

 The most convenient way is by setting the environment variable `COMPOSE_PROFILES` in the shell.